Zelenskiy oversees drills in western Ukraine as NATO country observers look on - NewsBreak

 Zelenskiy oversees drills in western Ukraine as NATO country observers look on

-RIVNE, Ukraine (Reuters) - Ukrainian President Volodymyr Zelenskiy and military observers from NATO member states including Britain and Poland looked on as the country’s armed forces carried out drills in western Ukraine on Wednesday.
+RIVNE, Ukraine, Feb 16 (Reuters) - Ukrainian President Volodymyr Zelenskiy and military observers from NATO member states including Britain and Poland looked on as the country's armed forces carried out drills in western Ukraine on Wednesday.

 Tanks fired shells and drove across bumpy fields while soldiers trained with Javelin anti-tank missiles near the city of Rivne.